 Very Satisfied Moderately Satisfied Not Satisfied

 Prod.
-Spec. a the first state of the state of the
+Spec.

-Former 52% 48% -
+Former 52 % 48% -

 Departing 50 50 -

 R/P Interns

 Former 45 47 8%

-Departing 50 50 The Hereiter Price
+Departing 50 50 •••

-Total 48% 47% 496
+Total 48% 47% 4%

 Of the 26 former trainees who registered perfect scores in the utilization of training index, 65 percent indicated they were very satisfied with training and the balance that they had been moderately satisfied.
 Of those trainees in the low range of the index, all were moderately satisfied with training, except one who was not satisfied.